I am asked this question more often than all the other questions combined.

 - A Balloon Ascension at Midnight, Hall

 - Catalog Deluxe of the Panama-Pacific International Exposition, Trask & Laurvik

 - The Palace of Fine Arts and Lagoon, Maybeck

 - The Raven and The Philosophy of Composition, Poe

 - Western Classics series

 - Yosemite Legends, Smith

-Some titles were issued in multiple editions, e.g. in an “ordinary” trade edition and a much fancier limited edition.
+Many titles were issued in more than one bindings, for example, paper over boards and cloth over boards.
+A few, such as the individual titles in the Mosaic Essays series, were issued in as many as five different bindings.
 Elder also issued a large amount of ephemera, much of which is now quite rare.
 Catalogs, particularly ones before 1912, and copies of his in-house magazine Impressions are also in demand.